Top 10 Tips for Expats Leaving Korea

 Leaving Korea Tip #8: Bring your Pets with You

 Don’t be that guy who abandons your pets when you’re leaving Korea.
 Adopting is for life.
 “It’s too hard” is not an excuse.
 Use Pet Airline.
 I paid them around 1,000,000 Won to send my two cats cargo about a week before me.
 Then, I paid someone with a cat hotel in Vancouver to pick them up at the airport and keep them until I can get them.
 It was unexpectedly easy.
+Not cheap, but definitely stress-free.

 Leaving Korea Tip #9: Ship your Stuff, the Cheap Way